techols/Ironhack-Project-One---Calculator/README.md

 #### PEMDAS ?
-We also discovered that Python has established an order of operations protocol called **PEMDAS** in order for the language to interpret correctly mathmatical rules when it uses mathematical functions such as **eval()**.
+We also discovered that Python follows the established order of mathematical operations protocol called **PEMDAS** in order for the language to interpret correctly mathmatical rules when it uses mathematical functions such as **eval()**.
 Another challenge of this project is to re-incorporate these type operations manually into our code.

 Sources: